 A Pulpotomy is when the inflamed pulp chamber, usually on a baby molar, is removed, the area is sterilized, and the chamber is sealed.
 When a cavity gets really deep, close to the pulp of a tooth or even into the pulp, the pulpal tissue becomes irritated and inflamed.
-If the inflammation and infection continues without treatment, the tooth will eventually forms abscess.
+If the inflammation and infection continues without treatment, the tooth will eventually form abscess.
 In baby molars, a Pulpotomy is used in the process of trying to save and restore the tooth.
 First, the decay is removed, and then the pulp chamber (the top part, not the root canals) is removed usually with a high-speed bur or spoon excavator.
 A small cotton ball damp with formocresol is placed to “mummify” the pulp stumps and to sterilize the area.
 After a couple of minutes, the cotton ball is removed and the opening is sealed usually with a Zinc Oxide and Eugenol material like IRM.
 After a pulpotomy on a baby molar, it is usually necessary to place a stainless steel crown to restore the tooth.
 Pulpotomies have reasonably good prognosis, but cannot save an already abscessed tooth.

 stainless steel crowns for children